schopedia-star/schopedia-websites/README.md

 # schopedia-websites

-Website projects and templates for Schopedia, including landing pages, client sites, and educational platforms.
+Website projects and templates for Schopedia.

+## Purpose
+This repository is the central place for:
+- Website templates
+- Active website projects
+- Shared web assets

+## Repository Structure